Last Updated on

 The other great thing about learning these words is that Koreans will be impressed with your pronunciation!

-They are used to hearing visitors and expats saying “orange”.
+They are used to hearing Korean learners saying “orange”.

 So, if you kick things off with the pronunciation “o-ren-ji”, you already get bonus points!
 Koreans will recognize your language skills, so you will get more Korean speaking opportunities if you want them.
 Stepping up as King of Konglish reaps many benefits!